The wildflower meadows of Swaledale

 Also in the first meadow there is a sign asking people to stay on the path.
 As some of the flora is so rare every step is being taken to prevent it being damaged.

-In the summer, when the meadows are in flower, I don’t think this sign is necessary as the meadow vegetation is so thick that walking through it takes effort.
+In the summer, when the meadows are in flower, I’d like to think this sign is necessary as the meadow vegetation is so thick that walking through it takes effort.
 After the hay has been harvested though the field looks pretty normal.
 I can therefore understand why steps have been taken to try to protect the area.
 Even out of season the plants need protecting.

 Oh, also dogs can’t read so I shouldn’t have been entirely surprised when I had to spend time cleaning dog poo from one of the feet my tripod.
 Ewwwww!